Alias (Forgotten Realms)

 Alias is a fictional character in the Forgotten Realms campaign setting for the Dungeons & Dragons fantasy role-playing game.
 Alias is the main character of Azure Bonds.
 She also appeared in the computer game, Curse of the Azure Bonds which was based on the book.
 Alias later appears in the sequel Song of the Saurials, and the standalone book Masquerades.

 Alias is an artificial being crafted by magic as a private assassin, slave and tool of those who created her.
-She is neither truly human, nor a crude golem or homounculous; but a truly living being with a soul; which was provided by her companion, the saurial paladin known as Dragonbait.
-As such, she takes the place of a 'non-born child' in fulfilling an ancient prophecy to free the Darkbringer, Moander.
+She is neither truly human, nor a crude golem or homunculus; but a truly living being with a soul; which was provided by her companion, the saurial paladin known as Dragonbait.
+As such, she takes the place of a "non-born child" in fulfilling an ancient prophecy to free the Darkbringer, Moander.